 At hatch some chicks are already contaminated with bacteria that can lead to high mortality from yolk sac infection or bacterial chondronecrosis with osteomyelitis (BCO).
 As young chicks develop, fast growth of the birds can produce microscopic cracks in the cartilage of the femoral head.
 Opportunistic bacteria can move from the digestive tract to the blood system and finally to inflamed areas such as these.
 If not caught and addressed in a timely manner, it becomes considerably more difficult and costly to control these pathogens.
 One field trial held in Holland showed that day old chicks infected with Enterococcus later developed BCO due to an earlier infection in the circulatory system.
 Solutions that counteract bacteria at early stages of this journey can be effective.

-Buying day-old chicks from a reputable hatchery company and providing them a clean, warm place to grow with easy access to clean fresh water and good-quality chick feed will generally result in healthy chicks.
+Buying day-old chicks from a reputable hatchery company and providing them a clean, warm place to grow with easy access to clean, fresh drinking water and good-quality chick feed will generally result in healthy chicks.
 Ready how to improve poultry drinking water quality.

 However, heterogeneity, omphalitis and other bacterial infections that could affect normal growth of the chick may only exhibit after a few days.
 Seven-day mortality can offer a rough guide to brood health.

 Vertical transmission of bacteria (from mother to her offspring) can negatively impact chicks’ health and resistance to diseases, with further consequences in terms of growth and livability.
 It is important to control Gram-negative bacteria such as Salmonella and E. coli and Gram-positive ones such as Enterococcus and other aggressive agents at all stages.